dangnelson/WATERBEAR-Shed/03 Roof Structure/Roof Structure.md

 It may be difficult to reach across far enough to nail each piece in completely.
 In this case secure each piece as much as possible and make a note to finish the nailing schedule with a ladder once you're done.

+To find the nailing locations, run a *Plumb Bob Chalk Line* down from each rafter and across the sheathing.

 [![Blueprint C07](blueprints/C07.svg)](blueprints/C07.pdf)

 ### Sheathing Fastening  `IRC TABLE R602.3(1)`